Dr Cathy Hume

 Research interests

-My study of 6 biblical poems, including the Gawain-poet’s Patience and Cleanness, Middle English Biblical Poetry: Romance, Audience and Tradition was published in 2021 by Boydell and Brewer.
+I am currently (2026) completing work on a new edition of biblical poems, including ‘The Life of Job’ for TEAMS Middle English Texts.
+This follows on from my study of 6 biblical poems, including the Gawain-poet’s Patience and Cleanness, Middle English Biblical Poetry: Romance, Audience and Tradition, which was published in 2021 by Boydell and Brewer.
 I have also published a few articles on this subject, including one in New Medieval Literatures 18 on ‘The Life of Job’.
-I am at an early stage of collaborative work with Alaric Hall at Leeds University on an Islamic Joseph poem; I will also be publishing some research on how popular biblical poetry influenced Piers Plowman.
+To round off this major project, I am planning to publish some research on how popular biblical poetry influenced Piers Plowman.

 My PhD investigated Chaucer's presentation of love and marriage relationships in relation to their social historical context, approached through letter collections and advice literature.
 It was published as Chaucer and the Cultures of Love and Marriage, Bristol Studies in Medieval Culture (Cambridge: D. S. Brewer, 2012).
 I continue to be broadly interested in the literature of medieval Britain and its social and cultural contexts.